 An ankle sprain is what occurs when a ligament of the ankle becomes damaged, torn, or completely broken.
 There are three “grades” of ankle sprain:

 - Grade II: this grade of ankle injury is slightly more severe than grade I. In the case of a grade II ankle sprain, the ligament has torn partially.
-The symptoms are more noticeable as well, including instability, smaller range of motion within the ankle, inability to bear weight for long periods of time, and the usual bruising, swelling, and tenderness.
-Recovery typically takes three to six weeks.
+The symptoms are more noticeable as well, including instability, a smaller range of motion within the ankle, inability to bear weight for long periods of time, and the usual bruising, swelling, and tenderness.
+Recovery typically takes 3-6 weeks.

 Diagnosing an Ankle Sprain